Last update: Oct 2 2017

 Subaru uses Japanese Industrial Standard (JIS) size flange bolts throughout their cars.
-Most bolts in the car are M6, M8, or M10.
+Most bolts in the cars are M6, M8, or M10.
 The JIS head sizes and pitch differ from the more common DIN standard sizes.
-Your local hardware store likely stocks the DIN sizes only.
+The local hardware store likely stocks the DIN sizes only.

 |Diameter||DIN Head Width||JIS Head Width||DIN Std Pitch||JIS Pitch|